Archive How to Block Phones from Interrupting Your Child

 Turn Off Phone’s Notifications

 You can turn the notifications of your child’s phone off or restrict access to certain apps.
-In android phones, it’s usually through the Digital Wellbeing & Parental Controls option.
+In Android phones, it’s usually through the Digital Wellbeing & Parental Controls option.
 On Apple devices, you should look for the Screen Time option.
 Read about the steps for activating parental control on iOS devices in this link.
+Also, most phones have a Do Not Disturb mode you can turn on to deactivate notifications temporarily.

 Parental control apps offer a wider variety of features than a phone’s own settings.
-You might want to consider using one of these apps for improving your child’s focus while studying.
+You might want to consider using one of these apps to improve your child’s focus while studying.
 Safes is one of the best parental control apps on the market.
 Using this app’s features, you can:

 • Get screen time and activity reports and find out which apps or websites are consuming most of your child’s time